ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

-Immediately after logging in, you will be greeted with a message saying that you do not have a valid subscription for this server.
+Immediately after logging in, you will be greeted with a message that you do not have a valid subscription for this server.
 This message must first be confirmed by clicking OK.

-<details><summary>Subscription</summary>
+<details><summary>subscription</summary>

 ![subscription](../../de/install/media/proxmox/subskription.png)